Arvinth-Krishna/Reco-PC-Server/README.md

 ## Features Documentation:

+* !abort
+	> Aborts the Shutdown or Restart schedule.

+		e.g: !abort

 * !appquitter *Application_Name* or !appquitter *Application_Name* *minutes*
-	> quits the specified application immediately or with a time delay in minutes.
+	> Quits the specified application immediately or with a time delay in minutes.

 		e.g: !appquitter chrome 30

 * !camera *command* or !camera *command* *time*
-	> controls computer camera for taking photo or filming for a given *time* in seconds (default is 5 seconds).
+	> Controls computer camera for taking photo or filming for a given *time* in seconds (default is 5 seconds).

 		e.g: !camera video 10
 		list of commands: